We are still evolving

 Evolution is usually considered like a sort of ancient mechanism that shaped the animals and plants we see today.
 A process that operated millions of years ago, leading to the formation of modern species.
 A slow process, in short, that happened aeons ago.

-Our brain, for example, was not always as big as we boast nowadays.
+In humans, our brain was not always as big as we boast nowadays.
 Blue eyes are a common sight in many parts of the world, but 10,000, years ago they were unheard of.
-Our genome has been evolving too, with thousands of new genes being adopted over the past millennia.
+The human genome has been evolving too, with thousands of new genes being adopted over the past millennia.

 It all boils down to natural selection and the question of whether a trait or characteristic is useful to improve your survival or mating success or if the trait is no longer needed.
 It’s like they say: use it or lose it!